Names Kadoza

 Satsuki Mimasu Tokujirô I

-January 1814: premiere at the Kado no Shibai of Nagawa Harusuke I's drama "Keisei Tsukushi no Tsumagoto", the first play in Kabuki history based on the "Asagao Nikki" world.
-The play is produced by Ichikawa Zentarô with the following casting:
+1st lunar month of 1814: premiere at the Kado no Shibai of Nagawa Harusuke I's drama "Keisei Tsukushi no Tsumagoto", the first play in Kabuki history based on the "Asagao Nikki" world.
+The play was produced by Ichikawa Zentarô with the following casting:

 Roles Actors